Lost COVID Vaccination Card

 Broken Arrow: Rapid or non-rapid molecular testing is available.
 ID NOW rapid molecular test with results in 30 minutes or less by appointment only.
 Non-rapid molecular test with results emailed to you in 48 – 72 hours.
 Domestic or international travelers often are required to show a negative test prior to arrival.
 Check with your airline for specific requirements.
 Book online or call our office at 918-770-4290 for an appointment.
 Rapid antigen tests are not available in the Broken Arrow office.

 Norman: Molecular PCR (RT-PCR) testing is available with results emailed to you in 24- 48 hours.
 Domestic or international travelers often are required to show a negative test prior to arrival.
 Check with your airline for specific requirements.
 A sample is taken from one or both nostrils.
 Book online or call our office at 405-563-8961 to schedule an appointment.
-Rapid PCR and Rapid antigen tests are not available in the Norman office.
+Same day PCR tests are not available in the Norman office.

 Antibody Testing for COVID-19